Search Site

 The Student Aid Index, or SAI, is a number that represents your family’s financial strength and ability to pay for college, and helps to determine how much financial aid you’re eligible to receive.
 Calculate your SAI with MEFA’s SAI Calculator.

-The federal formula to determine financial aid eligibility is changing.
-The calculated number determined by that formula, formerly called the Expected Family Contribution, is now called the Student Aid Index, or the SAI.
-The SAI is formulated using the information from your FAFSA.
-Once you complete the FAFSA by entering the relevant income and asset information from all parties, your Student Aid Index will be presented to you on the last screen.
+[00:00:00] If you’re applying for financial aid, you may have seen the term S-A-I-S-A-I stands for Student Aid Index, and it’s a number that’s determined by a federal formula using the information from your fafsa.
+Once you complete the FAFSA by entering the relevant income and asset information from all parties, your student aid index will be presented to you on the last screen.